3DCoded/Happy-Hare/Blobing-and-Stringing.md

 1. Detact bowden from toolhead
 2. Load approximately 25mm of filament into the extruder at normal temperature
 3. Run `MMU_COLD_PULL` optionally with the `COLD_TEMP=xxx` argument to better suite your material (default is 70°C) and/or `HOT_TEMP=xxx` for extruding temp (default to 255°C)
+4. Be ready to pull at the right time .. you will be given a little warning

 > MMU\_COLD\_PULL